gastbr/flextudy/README.md

 *(Your API documentation details here)*

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This program is licensed under the GNU GPL v3.0 - see the [LICENSE](LICENSE) file for details.